alyssa-norrenberns/markdown-practice/README.md

 # Cool and Fun Animals
 **This project will include information and pictures about animals I find interesting.
-Emjoy!**
+Enjoy!**

 List of animals:
 - Geese